2018: Stanford remembers

 Kevin Malott, clinical associate professor of anesthesiology, perioperative and pain medicine at the Stanford University School of Medicine, 2014 recipient of the H. Barrie Fairley Excellence in Teaching Award, died July 26 in San Mateo.

-Harold A. “Hap” Wagner, BS Mechanical Engineering ’57 who played basketball for the Cardinal, and former chairman and CEO of Air Products, died July 26.
+Harold A. “Hap” Wagner, BS Mechanical Engineering ’57 who played basketball for the Cardinal, and former chairman and CEO of Air Products, died July 26 in Woodside.

 John H. “Jack” Bunzel, senior research fellow at the Hoover Institution who specialized in current political and educational issues and frequently wrote and lectured on issues of public policy, died July 19 at his home in Mount Pleasant, South Carolina.